musdey/virus-game/README.md

 Special thanks to my sister for creating the game's delightful assets.
 Unfortunately, due to Google Play's restrictions, this game cannot be distributed on their platform.

-Just push the code and deploy from your Android Studio :)
+Just pull the code and deploy from your Android Studio :)

 ## Screenshots